Software documentation is a crucial part of working software.

 “Documentation is one of the most important parts of a software project.
 However, a lot of projects have little or no documentation to help their (potential) users use the software,” says Eric Holscher, co-founder of Write the Docs.

-Looking at other examples of software documentation can inspire your own project, although your processes will be entirely your own.
+Looking at other software documentation examples can inspire your own project, although your processes will be entirely your own.

 - How-to guides – Problem-oriented, take the user through a series of steps to reach a real-world goal